Miss BumBum Suzy Cortez Nearly Bursts Out Of Her Bikini

 Suzy has also become a social media sensation, with over two million followers on Instagram.
 The number is sure to keep growing if she continues to post her incredibly sizzling shots.

-For example, in a recent post, Suzy nearly spills out of a black bikini top as she smolders into the camera.
-The bikini top is a bandeau cut, with a halter-style shoulder straps to help support her assets.
-The top seems almost too small, as it struggles to contain her cleavage, and she seems close to spilling out.
+In a recent post, Suzy nearly spills out of a black bikini top as she smolders into the camera.
+The bikini top is a bandeau cut, with halter-style shoulder straps that help support her assets.
+The top seems almost too small, as it struggles to contain her cleavage.

-Suzy’s hair is styled into bombshell waves, and her bombshell makeup makes her look like the ultimate femme fatale in the sultry shot.
+Suzy’s hair is styled into bombshell waves, and her smoky-eye makeup makes her look like the ultimate femme fatale in the sultry shot.

-The picture earned over 11,000 likes and more than 300 comments within just hours.
+The picture earned over 11,000 likes and more than 300 comments within just hours of going live.

-“Like whoa,” one fan exclaimed, with two shocked faces and two explosion ones.
+“Like whoa,” one fan exclaimed, with two shocked emoji and two explosion ones.

 “Stunning,” echoed a second, with the heart-eyes emoji.